hotosm/oam-browser/README.md

 Because `wdio` wraps `mocha`, you can send `mocha` args via `wdio.default.conf.js`'s `mochaOpts` field.
 For instance `grep` has been added so you can isolate a single test run with:
 `MOCHA_MATCH='should find imagery' wdio test/integration/wdio.local.conf.js`

+#### Example running on chrome

+1. Start oam-api:

+   `oam-api$ docker-compose up`

+2. Start chromedriver:

+    `chromdriver`

+3. Run the tests, specifying `WD_BROWSER` to point to chrome:

+    `WD_BROWSER="chrome" node_modules/.bin/wdio test/integration/wdio.local.conf.js`

+#### Running on your own upload bucket

+Note that if you have configured oam-api to target your own S3 buckets for testing, you also need to adapt the `uploadBucket` in `src/config/test.js`

 ## Contributing